developer-zebra/developer-zebra-site/src/devicecentral/3-0/guide/about/index.md

 * Paging to locate a paired and connected peripheral (applies to supported Bluetooth scanners)
 * Firmware update utility for supported peripherals (applies to supported Bluetooth scanners)

-<p><i>Note: Unpairing a Bluetooth Scanners peripheral is currently not supported.
+<p><i>Note: Unpairing a Bluetooth Scanner peripheral is currently not supported.
 Zebra Bluetooth scanners act as a master device which controls the pairing and connection with mobile computers.
 These Bluetooth scanners have the re-connect feature which may be initiated on the scanner itself.
 Therefore, unpairing the Bluetooth scanner from a mobile computer will not remove the paired information completely.
 To address this, pressing the re-connect button on the Bluetooth scanner will re-establish the pairing and connection with mobile computers.</i></p>

 ## New in Device Central 3.0
-* **Support added for Android 10**
+* **Support added for Android 10 -** Device Central 3.0 is the first version supporting Android 10.
-* **Install via Google Play or .APK -** On Android 10 or higher, Device Central is required to be installed from Google Play or Zebra support portal.
+* **Install via downloaded .APK -** On Android 10 or higher, Device Central is released via Zebra support portal.
 Android 9 devices or lower are no longer supported.
 * **Mobility DNA Enterprise License Required –** For Zebra Professional-series devices, Device Central requires a Mobility DNA Enterprise License.
-See [Zebra Licensing](/licensing/about) for more information.
-* **Connection Management for any Bluetooth Peripheral -** Device Central now supports Pairing/Unpairing of any Bluetooth peripheral that follows the Bluetooth standards.
-Such devices are listed in the app with a standard Bluetooth icon.
+* **Connection Management for any Bluetooth Peripheral -** Device Central now supports Pairing/Unpairing of all Bluetooth peripherals that follow the Bluetooth standards, whereas previously a restricted list of peripheral devices were supported.
-* **Addressed issue pairing with printers and other accessories if authentication is set with user PIN entry.** Previously, only devices with a default PIN value of "0000" were supported.
+* **Fixed issue with inability to pair with printers and other accessories if authentication is set with user PIN entry.** Previously, only devices with a default PIN value of "0000" were supported.
+* **Fixed issue with improper reporting of the connection state if multiple RS5100 devices are paired.**
+* Known Issues:
+      * The serial number for HS3100 Bluetooth headset may report incorrectly.
+      * When connecting a device, it may take 10-15 seconds for the battery information to appear if the device is supported to provide battery information.

 ## Version History
 **New in Device Central 2.1:**